-The Best Grout Cleaners and Brushes, Tested by HGTV Editors
+The Best Grout Cleaners and Brushes for 2023, Tested by HGTV Editors

 Whether your grout is just old and yellowed or has mold and mildew buildup, grab one of these hard-working cleaning solutions and grout scrub brushes to make this arduous chore much easier.

 Grout is one of those hard-to-clean places that often gets neglected in regular cleaning and then becomes more of a pain to clean over time, resulting in dingy, yellowed-looking grout — or worse — moldy grout.
 Since grout is often indented between tiles and is more porous than other surfaces, it absorbs dirt, grime and water more than most surfaces and can require extra elbow grease, stiff scrub brushes and specific cleaners to effectively clean.
 The right cleaner and brush can make the job much easier, though.
 Plus, it's super satisfying to see dingy grout become sparkling white again.
 There are several important factors to consider when choosing a grout cleaner to tackle these stubborn stains.

 First, what kind of stains do you have?
 If you have floor tile that gets a lot of foot traffic and simply has dirt buildup, you might not need a very strong cleaner, but if you have tile in a bathroom that doesn't get great ventilation and has started to grow mildew or mold, you might need a stronger solution with bleach to minimize the amount of scrubbing required.